robertsparkes/ftir-fitting/README.md

 ### Preparing the working directory

+Ensure that the datafile containing the FTIR spectra of the standards is present in the "crop_scaled" folder and is named "**FTIR_standards_scaled.txt**"

 The script "**prepftir.sh**" should be run before the first files in a given folder are analysed.
 This script creates folders and initiates some datafiles for the subsequent analyses.
 Execute the script within the "crop_scaled" folder